ayufan/gitlab-ci-multi-runner/README.md

 ## GitLab Runner

-This is the GitLab Runner repository, the official GitLab CI runner written in Go.
-It runs tests and sends the results to GitLab CI.
+This is the repository of the official GitLab Runner written in Go.
+It runs tests and sends the results to GitLab.
-[GitLab CI](https://about.gitlab.com/gitlab-ci) is the open-source continuous integration server that coordinates the testing.
+[GitLab CI](https://about.gitlab.com/gitlab-ci) is the open-source continuous integration service included with GitLab that coordinates the testing.

 [![Build Status](https://ci.gitlab.com/projects/1885/status.png?ref=master)](https://ci.gitlab.com/projects/1885?ref=master)